Showing 1216 to 1230 of 1289

 Return to the normal Training Diet at the next meal.

-- Get your high-CHO post-exercise meal and fluids in first before drinking any alcohol, and then responsibly socialize.
-This way, less alcohol will have a tendency to be absorbed into your bloodstream and will pass into your small intestine with the rest of your food.
+Get a post-exercise meal and fluids in first before drinking any alcohol.
+This way, less alcohol will have a tendency to be absorbed into the bloodstream and pass into the small intestine with the rest of the food.

 - Nutrition and athletic performance – Position of the American Dietetic Association, Dietitians of Canada, and the American College of Sports Medicine.
 J Am Diet Assoc.;100:1543-1556, 2000.